gertjanvanzwieten/stash/PROTOCOL.md

 Note that, by this mechanism, only objects that are serialized to more than 255 bytes are stored as separate entries in the database.

-In order to obtain a hash that is valid for equality testing, as well as maximize deduplication in storage, items of sets and dictionaries are sorted by their serialization prior to hashing.
-A consequence of this is that dictionary loses its insertion order.
-Other information that is necessarily lost is the distinction between "==" an "is" identities, as any hash that retains this information cannot simultaneously test equal for both situations.

-To retain these key properties, and be a drop-in solution for pickle, stash distinguishes between a comparison hash and a deserialization hash.
-The former is simply the hash of the object's serialized form, which does not typically correspond to a database entry.
-The latter is the hash of a traversal object, which does correspond to a database entry, and which is structured as:

-    [traversal-token] [chunk ...] [traversal info ...]

-The traversal info contains information that was written sequentially during derialization, and can likewise be processed in sequence during deserialization.
-For any chunk it indicates whether the object is to be newly formed, or referenced to an earlier formed object.
-Additionally, if the newly formed object is a dictionary, then the traversal info contains the insertion order, referencing chunks by their ordered index.